edson-acordi/4bit-microcomputer/README.md

   └─────────────────> HiNB = 1 (MICRO2_IN = 0, AMODE = 0, MOD = 1)
 ```

-**CMP - compare ACC**
+**CMP - Compare ACC**
 Description: Performs the comparison between ACC with (Operand n, RA, RB or RAM).
 The comparison is like a Subtraction, but it doesn't change the ACC.
 The comparison result can be checked by Flags.
 Operations:
 ACC - Operand
 ACC - Register